Land Bank

 Description

-While this land bank is a fairly new land bank and it is excepted to become one of the largest in the country.
+This land bank is expected to become one of the largest in the country.
 In 2012 it was estimated that nearly 10% of the homes in Cook County were vacant.
-The purpose the land bank is two fold.
-The first is to turn these vacant and dilapidated properties into marketable housing options.
+The purpose the land bank is two-fold.
+The first purpose is to turn these vacant and dilapidated properties into marketable housing options.
 The second is to use the land bank as a catalyst for neighborhood stabilization and revitalization.

 Cost $0